RazrSlyr/APCSFinalProject/res/notebook.md

 * Changed jumping to be based on gravity and velocity
 * Added ground checker to allow for landing on things that aren't platforms

+Bumbling Bingus and TigerStar
+* Collaborated on combining on what already existed with TigerStar's Level class.
+Not super successful, as collision is off, bullets don't spawn right (even worse than before), and (insert crab emoji) gun is gone.
+As the level architecture is crucial to this game, we will work on fixing this ASAP.

 ## 6/2/19

 Jean-Luc Picard
 * Changed shooting to use the mouse
 * Improved shooting spawn point
 * Experimented with adding new entities like enemies

+Bumbling Bingus
+* Fixed the issues with level implementation.
+Turns out it wasn't working since we never called level.addCameraGroupToWorld().
+This really was a b r u h  moment.
+It works now.aaaaaaa
+* Made mouse stay in frame.
+This is necessary for shooting with mouse.